gcmt/vessel.nvim/README.md

 -- Open the mark under cursor in a horizontal vessel.opt.marks.mappings.split = { "s" }

--- Open the mark under cursor in a horizontal split (does not change the jump list) vessel.opt.marks.mappings.keepj_split = { "S" }
+-- Open the mark under cursor in a horizontal split
+-- Does not change the jump list vessel.opt.marks.mappings.keepj_split = { "S" }

 -- Open the mark under cursor in a vertical split vessel.opt.marks.mappings.vsplit = { "v" }

--- Open the mark under cursor in a vertical split with (does not change the jump list) vessel.opt.marks.mappings.keepj_vsplit = { "V" }
+-- Open the mark under cursor in a vertical split with -- Does not change the jump list vessel.opt.marks.mappings.keepj_vsplit = { "V" }
 ```